The Difference Between Habit and Addiction

 When a Habit Becomes Dependence

+Dependence sets in when you can no longer function comfortably without the substance or behavior.
 Despite the warning signs, it still feels better to be drunk than not.
-This is when the alcohol or drug habit has become a tool for self-medication.
-The substance alleviates the internal suffering because it shuts everything out and quiets the negative inner voices.
-The more you have it, the more you can’t function without it, thus, an addiction is formed.
+This is the point where the substance has become a tool for self-medication.
+It quiets the internal suffering and shuts out the negative inner voices, so the more you use it, the less you can function without it.
+That is how an addiction takes hold.

 How to Break a Habit Before it Becomes an Addiction